precia-verma/Group-projects/hacks/platforms/adventuregame.md

         this.gameObjects = [
          new Background(backgroundImg, this), // Add background object new Player(spriteImg, this, 120, this.height / 2 - 60), // First gravestone - same position
-         new Player(sprite2Img, this, 330, this.height / 2 - 60) // Second gravestone - moved a bit more right
+         new Player(sprite2Img, this, 330, this.height / 2 - 60), // Second gravestone - moved a bit more right
+         new Player(sprite3Img, this, 440, this.height / 2 - 60) // Third gravestone - right next to gravestone 2
         ];
       }
       gameLoop() {